cg-gdsc/FAQ/Readme.md

 - Go to https://gdsc.ce.capgemini.com/
 - Press the Login / Sign Up button in the top right
 - Press Sign Up
 - Fill out the Sign-Up form for registering individually.
+- Don't worry if the following inofrmation pops up: *Invalid link provided, please request a link again.*
-Once you sign up you can form your team using the Portal page.
+- Once you sign up you can form your team using the Portal page.
 You can either provide a new name and create a team or join an existing team using the Team ID.
 - The website will be open to allow Team registrations between 6th - 30th June
 - Individual Signups/registrations will be open from 18th May onwards